 In terms of Ben Moore primers, they recommend Fresh Start High-Hiding All Purpose Primer for new drywall.
 It is low-VOC at 48 g/l.
 Or you can use INSL-X Aqua Lock which is 45 g/l.
 The company says these provide more moisture resistance (and are less permeable) than your most basic primer.

-For a primer, they recommend BEHR Kitchen, Bath, and Trim Stain-Blocking Primer and Sealer (VOC under 5 g/l which can usually be marketed as 0).
+For a primer, they recommend BEHR Kitchen, Bath, and Trim Stain-Blocking Primer and Sealer (VOC under 5 g/l).
 This is not a “vapor barrier” primer (all their products have a perm rating over 1.0) but it does have the highest moisture resistance with added mildewcide for a bathroom.

 For paint, they recommend BEHR Ultra Scuff Defense Stain-Blocking Paint and Primer in One if you want a flat finish that is durable and washable with the scuff resistance of gloss paint – but it will absorb moisture (no added mildewcide, it’s low-VOC at 19 g/l).

 For bathrooms, it’s ideal to have a satin finish so that water doesn’t soak in very much.
 The Ultra Scuff in satin (19 g/l VOC) or Dynasty in satin (21 g/l VOC) is fast drying and stain-repellent.
 Both will work for a bathroom though there are lower VOC paint options in other brands.

 Next are vapor-open paints that may be marketed for the bathroom but are only acceptable if your wall type is designed to absorb the moisture from the air safely or your walls are not permeable at all.

 I would not use a vapor-open (“breathable”) paint with any gypsum-based wallboard, including regular drywall or MMR (“green board”) except in a powder room.